trubiso/toki-ilo-pona/spec.md

 ## Variables

-Variable names must comply with toki pona phonetics.
+Variable names must comply with toki pona phonetics and phonotactics.

 The compiler will throw a `pakala kokosila` if this is not the case.